Alert Source Discuss

 * eth_estimateUserOperationGas

 Estimate the gas values for a UserOperation.
 Given UserOperation optionally without gas limits and gas prices, return the needed gas limits.
-The signature field is ignored by the wallet, so that the operation will not require user’s approval.
+The signature field is ignored by the wallet, so that the operation will not require the user’s approval.
 Still, it might require putting a “semi-valid” signature (e.g. a signature in the right length)

 Parameters: